montudor/django-oidc-user/README.md

 ]
 ```

-And if you want to set it as your default User model used by Django, add the following line to your settings:
+And you will need to set it as your default User model, so add the following line to your settings:

 ```python
 AUTH_USER_MODEL = 'django_oidc_user.User'